-A biodiversity assessment of the approved Kenhardt Photo Voltaic 2 site was undertaken in November 2020 with additional site reconnaissance's undertaken 2021.
+A biodiversity assessment of the approved Kenhardt Photo Voltaic 3 site was undertaken in November 2020.
 The assessment was carried out through a grid-based reconnaissance of the site with occasional crepuscular and nocturnal assessment periods.

-The object of the assessment was :
+The object of the assessment was: